Pengrey/PRThief/README.md

 # PRThief

-It allows the extraction of Azure AD PRT tokens from a Azure AD joined machine.
+It allows the extraction of Azure AD PRT tokens from a Azure AD joined machine through `GetCookieInfoForUri` or `LsaCallAuthenticationPackage`.
 These tokens can then be used with tools like ROADTools to extract AAD information.